Thomas-Duggan/STL_Hydroelectric-Models/README.md

 ## Included

-- Francis Turbine with Generator + Scroll Case with Discharge Valve
+- Francis Turbine with Generator and Flywheel + Scroll Case with Discharge Valve
 - Seperable Industrial Transformer with Iron Core
 - Outdoors Energy Translocation Overview with Spillway, Penstock, and Powerlines
 - Home Power Delivery Overview with Local Distribution Transformer